differentprogramming/cx16-Embedded-solid/README.md

     ix) Boxed values.
 (Ie. can hold any type).
     x) C style records, possibly in main memory.
 Another type meant for communicating with assembly language. xi) Messages.
-   f) Scalar types will be, unsigned bytes, signed 2 byte numbers, signed 3 byte numbers, booleans, atoms, selectors, pointers to data on banks, pointers to data in main memory (note, pointers can be to functions as well).
+   f) Scalar types will be, unsigned bytes, signed 2 byte numbers, signed 3 byte numbers, real numbers, booleans, atoms, selectors, pointers to data on banks, pointers to data in main memory (note, pointers can be to functions as well).
 Note that explicit pointers won't be followed by any garbage collector.
 They're meant for communicating with assembly language.
    g) Things that aren't in the language because it's already a bit too fancy for a self hosted embedded language, no exceptions, no co-routines, no advanced flow of control like backtracking or continuations, no module system.
    h) Things that aren't in the language because it doesn't seem worth the effort: goto.
 7) Flow of control: Functions, if then elseif else end, while, do until, for, break/continue for loops, switch case.
 8) Things that my indulgence.
 I call the boolean type "whether" and instead of "true" and "false" I have "yes" and "no".
 You're asked to use a comment so that whenever something is typed "whether" you state what the question being answered is.
-9) This language doesn't have any conceptual purity.
+9) As I said when I talked about why I named the language "Solid", this language is designed for practial development not conceptual purity.
 Classes are not objects.
 Numbers are not objects.
 Whether other types are objects depends on whether that simplifies the compiler, but you won't be given the option of adding methods to built in types.
+10) Once the language is done then I (we?
+Any help?) can work on a developement environment.
+At least an editor.
+A debugger would be nice.
+And I'm curious if I can make a nice environment from it all.
+Maybe a text mode windowing system >.>  After all, I want the same for a PC version.

 What makes me think that a language this complex can be hosted on a 6502 based machine?
 Part of it is that the bytecodes the VM runs will be much much more compact than 6502 code and the vm will host the compiler.
 Part of it is that these machines will have up to 2 megabytes of ram.